dierman-ux/DBDoSDetection-Server/README.md

 ## Pre-Execution Setup

-Before running the system, ensure the trained machine learning model is available at the expected path and the blockchain scripts are initialized.
+Before running the system, ensure a trained machine learning model is available at the expected path and the blockchain scripts are initialized.

 ### 1. Train the ML model
+Choose your desired model based on script names.

 ```bash
 cd models